PharaohBoi/Darkweb-links-collections/README.md

 # DEEP WEB LINKS COLLECTION
 Attempt to collect some sites in one list

+## How to use ?
+You can use them in google chrome by adding the domain (.ly) behind the domain (.onion).
+But I don't recommend using this method, it's a good idea to copy this link and paste it in the [https;//www.torproject.org](TOR BROWSER) for safer diving.

 ## Menu
  - [Hidden Service lists and search engines](#hidden-service-lists-and-search-engines)